Customers, Vendors, Items, Resources, and Employees

 - User Accessibility: Seamlessly integrated into lists, it enhances ease of access and usability, allowing users to work with data efficiently.

 - Robust Built-in Validations: It prevents unauthorized alterations to critical fields that the application typically restricts, such as Unit Costs on items.
 Making changes to these fields when transactions are ongoing can cause significant issues.
-Excel Importer incorporates robust validations like those experienced when updating fields directly on a page, with additional safeguards to prevent inappropriate updates.
+Excellent Importer incorporates robust validations like those experienced when updating fields directly on a page, with additional safeguards to prevent inappropriate updates.

-- Better Performance - Excel Importer is more than 10 times faster than configuration packages.
+- Better Performance - Excellent Importer is more than 10 times faster than configuration packages.
 We have examples where our customers have had to import files having more than 120K lines in less than 20 minutes compared to more than 8 hours using configuration packages.

 Configuration Packages should not be accessible to end-users once your Business Central company is live and processing transactions, as untrained use can unintentionally cause data issues.